Would you let little fishies nibble on your toes?

-Have you been seeing your friends that are living in China for a semester post about getting fish pedicures?
-Or, maybe you're spending a semester in Thailand and keep seeing signs for them everywhere and can't help but wonder what exactly they are.
+Have you been seeing your friends that are volunteering in Asia for a semester post about getting fish pedicures?
+Or, maybe you're spending a semester in Thailand yourself and keep seeing signs for them everywhere and can't help but wonder what exactly they are.
 Good news for you -- we know all about these funny little fish pedicures!

 If you're looking for a relaxing experience, this is NOT it.
 The fish "biting" your feet almost feels like a weird sucking/nibbling and it tickles!
 If you have ticklish feet, beware!
 The second you dip your feet into the spa of fish, you will have to fight the urge to pull them out.
 Word of advice, when you first put your feet in, cover your mouth because it will make you scream, laugh and cry all at the same time!
 Don't worry though, it doesn't hurt at all.

 If you're looking for a fish spa, you can find them in almost any big city/touristy city in Asia.
 Google it and you will find a ton!
-If you're in a touristy town like Chiang Mai or Beijing, you can also walk down any busy street and there will probably be a few!
+If you're in a touristy town like Chiang Mai, Thailand you can also walk down any busy street and there will probably be a few.

 The best way to go about it is to just know they're out there and go for it when you have the chance.
 When you're walking down the street and see a huge aquarium in the store front window with chairs, you know what it's for and just seize the opportunity right then.